WG Tasman during construction

 Ship history

-ULSTEIN designed six seismic survey vessels which were delivered to WesternGeco in the time period 2009-10.
+ULSTEIN designed six seismic survey vessels, which WesternGeco received from 2009 to 2010.
 All six vessels are based on the SX124 design.
-Two vessels were constructed at Drydocks World - Dubai, and four were built at Barreras, Spain.
+Two vessels were constructed at Drydocks World—Dubai, and four were built at Barreras, Spain.

 The vessels ranged by delivery date:

 'WG Columbus': Hull number 1657 from Barreras, Spain, delivered on 16 March 2009.
-The first X-BOW® vessel to be built outside ULSTEIN´s own yard.
-Renamed 'SE Columbus'.
+The first X-BOW® vessel to be built outside the Ulstein Verft yard.
+Later renamed 'SW Columbus'.

 'WG Magellan': Hull number 1658 from Barreras, Spain.
-Due to major strikes in the Vigo area in spring 2009, WG Magellan was completed in Viana do Castelo, Portugal, and delivered on 29 July 2009.
-Renamed 'SW Magellan'.
+Due to strikes in the Vigo area in the spring of 2009, WG Magellan was completed in Viana do Castelo, Portugal, and delivered on 29 July 2009.
+Later renamed 'SW Magellan'.

 'WG Vespucci': Hull number 1660 from Barreras, Spain, delivered on 21 April 2010.
 The vessel left the yard on 24 April for her first mission in the North Sea.
-Renamed 'SW Vespucci'.
+Later renamed 'SW Vespucci'.

 2018: Shearwater announced its purchase of the marine seismic acquisition assets and operations of WesternGeco, the geophysical services product line of Schlumberger, by the end of 2018.
-All vessels to change prefixes.
+All vessels would, therefore, change prefixes.

-6. February 2019: SW Tasman and SW Cook received seismic contracts for five months for Aker BP and Equinor.
-The work will be carried out through summer 2019.
-For Aker BP, seismic work will be performed at the Frosk, Ivar Aasen and Valhall fields.
-This work will be started up in Q2 2019, and last for approx. four months.
-Thereafter comes the assignment for Equinor on the Gullfaks field, lasting about one month, and starting up in Q3 2019.
+2019, 6 February: SW Tasman and SW Cook received five-month seismic contracts for Aker BP and Equinor, starting in the summer of 2019.
+For Aker BP, seismic work would be performed at the Frosk, Ivar Aasen, and Valhall fields, beginning in Q2 2019 and lasting approximately four months.
+After that came the Equinor assignment on the Gullfaks field, lasting about one month from Q3 2019.

-January 2020: SW Cook and SW Tasman were awarded an assignment to execute data acquisition on a 4D Qseabed ocean bottom seismic (OBS) project by Lundin Norway on a two-month project for the 2020 North Sea summer season on the Edvard Grieg field, Norway.
+2020, January: SW Cook and SW Tasman were awarded an assignment to execute data acquisition on a two-month 4D Qseabed ocean bottom seismic (OBS) project by Lundin Norway for the 2020 North Sea summer season on the Edvard Grieg field, Norway.

-October 2022: SW Tasman will undergo a conversion to a dual ROV seismic vessel.
-Ulstein Design & Solutions AS, the original vessel designers, will provide conversion engineering, The vessel is expected to be available to clients early in the second quarter of 2023.
-Designed to deploy ocean bottom nodes in both deep and shallow water, the vessel will also be able to provide high-quality source for surveys and conduct towed streamer surveys.
-The conversion is an example of how Shearwater can leverage its flexible fleet to provide additional high-end capacity tailored to clients? needs in response to a significant increase in demand for ocean bottom seismic.
+2022, October: Decision to convert the SW Tasman to a dual ROV seismic vessel.
+Ulstein Design & Solutions AS, the original vessel designers, was to provide the conversion engineering.
+Redesigned to deploy ocean bottom nodes in both deep and shallow water, the vessel will now also be able to offer high-quality sources for surveys and conduct towed streamer surveys.
+The conversion is an example of how Shearwater can leverage its flexible fleet to provide additional high-end capacity tailored to clients' needs in response to a significant increase in demand for ocean bottom seismic.